-All 4-H volunteers must be familiar with all 4-H policy and comply with this policy.
+All 4-H Volunteers Must be Familiar with all 4-H Policy and Comply with These Policies

 All 4-H clubs must meet 4-H club guidelines and must be led by screened volunteers.
 Once a club has fulfilled all requirements it is chartered by UMass Extension 4-H. The club charter stays with the club for the life of this club and should be passed to the new 4-H leader if club leadership changes.
 Every club must file an Annual 4-H Club Report with their local 4-H Educator.
 This annual report covers the time period of July 1 - June 30 and is due on August 31st of each year.
 Clubs that do not report annually will have their charters revoked and will cease to operate as 4-H clubs.
 The 4-H club will not be active in 4honline until the report is filed and accepted.

 Every club and council must file the 990N with the IRS each year between July 1 and November 15 even if it has no income or expenses.

 In summary, each year every club leader must:

 - Submit an Annual Club Report (which includes a financial report) to their local 4-H Educator by August 31.
 Use the Annual Club and Financial Report.

 - File the 990-N online between July 1 and August 31.
 Here are the step by step filing instructions.
 You must send proof of filing to your local Educator with your Annual Report.

 - Re-enroll as a volunteer in 4honline.
 Make sure their assistant leaders re-enroll through 4honline.
 Make sure any new leaders contact the local 4-H office to be screened.